actualbudget/actual/CONTRIBUTING.md

 ## Development Environment
-If you would like to contribute you can `fork` this repository and create a branch specific to the project you are working on.
+If you would like to contribute you can fork this repository and create a branch specific to the project you are working on.

 There are two options for developing:
 1. Yarn
     - This is the traditional way to get an envrionment stood up.
 Simply run `yarn` to install the dependencies followed by `yarn start:browser` to start actual.
 You will then be able to access actual at `localhost:3001`
 2. Docker Compose
-    - If you prefer to work with docker, a `docker-compose.yml` file is included.
+    - If you prefer to work with docker containers, a `docker-compose.yml` file is included.
 Simply run `docker compose up -d` to start actual.
 It will be accessible at `localhost:3001`

 Both options above will dynamically update as you make changes to files.
 If you are making changes to the front end UI, you may have to reload the page to see any changes you make.